PhilippeMarcMeyer/chessStudies-backend/README.md

 History :

+v0.22 : 2021-10-14 : login form back endpoint and the session id in a cookie

 v0.21 : 2021-10-13 : lock the game and give a feed back to user if no session : to do : a login form back endpoint and the session id in a cookie